 If you’ve ever been to Spain, I’m sure you know that you can’t go far without finding a mesmerizing Church or Cathedral, or being awestruck by some incredible landmark or monument.

 In a country that has so many amazing monuments and tourist attractions that will take your breath away, it’s a tough choice deciding which should be at the top of your list to visit!
+Especially with fascinating tales and folklore attached to many of them.

 Luckily, we’ve compiled this guide to all the famous, iconic places and most visited monuments in Spain!
 These attractions keep Spain tourism booming, continuously attracting travelers like yourself to experience their enchanting natural beauty!